-- G. the types of lawful gambling to be conducted; - H. the name, address, including city or township, and county where the activity will be conducted; and - I. a completed local government notification form. - Subp.
-2. Required attachment.
-The applicant must attach to the application form proof of nonprofit status and, if the organization is an other nonprofit organization, proof of compliance with part 7861.0010, subpart 8. - Subp.
-3. Financial report required.
-The organization must complete and file with the board the financial report portion of the exemption application within 30 days of the lawful gambling activity. - Subp.
+- Subpart 1.
+Registration required.
+An organization that conducts exempted lawful gambling as allowed by Minnesota Statutes, section 349.166, subdivision 2, must submit an application to the board at least 30 days before the gambling activity is to be conducted.
+The application must be on a form prescribed by the board and must contain the following information and attachments: - A, the name, address, and county of the organization: - B. the current or previous license number or exempt number, if any; - C. the name and telephone number of the chief executive officer; - D. the type of organization (fraternal, veterans, religious, or other nonprofit).
+A copy of the proof of the nonprofit status must be attached to the application; - E. the dates of activity; - F. the types of lawful gambling to be conducted; - G. the name, address, including city or township, and county where the activity will be conducted; - H. local government approval; and - I. an acknowledgment that the organization will complete and file with the board the financial report portion of the application within 30 days of concluding its lawful gambling activity. - Subp.
+2. [Repealed, 29 SR 443] - Subp.
+3. [Repealed, 29 SR 443] - Subp.
 4. Restrictions.
 An organization conducting exempted lawful gambling must comply with Minnesota Statutes, section 349.166, subdivision 2.
 An organization that is licensed may not receive an exemption permit during the same calendar year it has a license.
 The director shall deny an exempted lawful gambling application when the premises permit for the site of the proposed exempted lawful gambling is subject to suspension or revocation pursuant to part 7861.0050.